 After the orientation, we went to our assigned boat and sailed to the actual site.
 Each boat can accommodate up to 8 people and the site is only a few meters from the coast.
 The whole activity is good for only 30 minutes.

-I am amazed to see these creatures again swimming in peace.
+Seeing these creatures swimming in peace are amazing.
 The distinct dappled feature of their skin makes these whale sharks unique and beautiful.
 I also observed some men feeding the whale sharks with uyap (krill), which attracts these gentle giants.

 After 30 minutes of snorkeling activity, we sailed back to the shore and prepped ourselves.
 The whale shark watching in Oslob looks simple and fun, but it’s only the tip of an iceberg.
 A lot of questions circled my mind regarding this activity.
 It makes me wonder if this tourist attraction is safe for the well-being of the whale sharks.